elastic/elasticsearch/CONTRIBUTING.md

 Java files in the Elasticsearch codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
-The formatting check can be run explicitly with:
+This plugin is configured on a project-by-project basis, via `build.gradle` in the root of the repository.
+So long as at least one project is configured, the formatting check can be run explicitly with:

     ./gradlew spotlessJavaCheck